humansensinglab/AGenDA/data_annotation/README.md

 --hard_neg_thresh 0.05
 ```

 Finally, we train the third detector on synthetic target domain images with pseudo labels, and then test on real target domain data.
 You also need to run [build_empty_annotation.py](build_empty_annotation.py) to create an annotation file for synthetic target domain background-only images.
+The <b>checkpoints</b> of four detectors trained on synthetic LINZ cross-attention maps can be downloaded [here](https://huggingface.co/xiaofanghf/AGenDA-Synthetic-UGRC).

 ```
 cd mmdetection
 # Train on synthetic target domain images